What is the Occult

 What is the occult?
 Magick

 First, through sorcery (magick), occultists seek to harness paranormal powers for private purposes.
 Using ritualistic formulas, spells and incantations, occultists seek to harness what they perceive to be the natural and spiritual powers of the universe in order to satisfy their own desires.
 God warned the ancient Israelites that these very practices would inevitably lead to their downfall.
-Likewise, he rebuked the ancient Babylonians for supposing that they could by-pass his power through their “many sorceries” and “potent spells” (see Isaiah 47:8-15).
+Likewise, he rebuked the ancient Babylonians for supposing that they could by-pass his power through their “many sorceries” and “potent spells” (Isaiah 47:8-15).

 What is the occult?
 Mediums